Elm Recovery Project

 The Elm Recovery Project is designed as a "dating service" for these lonely elms.
 With the help the Canadian Broadcasting Corporation (CBC) and many newspapers, word spread across Ontario that The Arboretum needed information leading us to any elm greater than 7' circumference and financial support to attain a first three year operating fund of $40,000 and a recovery endowment fund of at least $100,000.

 We underestimated the number of elms that would be reported!
 Our database of reported elms now contains over 1800 records and we have visited over 600 of the most promising specimens which can be found throughout Ontario, from Windsor to Sault Ste.
 Marie and over to Ottawa.
 Our goal was to collect cuttings from the most promising of these trees and propagate them for testing.
 Immune system challenge tests are being done by researchers from the University of Toronto and selections are being made.
-Please reference the Elm Recovery Newsletter for the latest updates.
+Please reference the Elm Recovery Newsletter below for the latest updates.

 As explained in the Newsletter prior to Henry Kock’s death his vision was that the Elm Recovery Project was but a stepping stone to a larger program involving any endangered native species and so in honour of Henry the endowment fund was renamed the Henry Kock Tree Recovery Endowment.
 The Elms are the first species to be investigated.
 Butternut, American Beech, Dogwood and Ash are also under threat and techniques developed in working with the Elms may be applied to these species if applicable.

 All donations to the Henry Kock Tree Recovery Endowment (Elm Recovery Project) are gratefully acknowledged and can be found in a PDF below.